rapodaca/dialect/src/manuscript.md

              | "I"
 ```

 The third atomic production rule, `<selection>` is a non-terminal selected from the list: "b"; "c"; "n"; "o"; "p"; and "s".
 An `Atom` encoded in this way ("selected shortcut atom") assigns the corresponding atom symbol to the `element` attribute and sets the `selected` attribute to `true`.
-All other attributes retain their default values.
+All other atomic attributes retain their default values.
 The implicit hydrogen count of a selected shortcut atom is determined as described previously.
-Pruning may be required.

 ```
 <selection> ::= "b" | "c" | "n" | "o" | "p" | "s"
 ```

 The fourth and most complex atomic production rule is `<bracket>` ("bracket atom").
-It can be used to set any atomic attribute.
+A bracket atom can be used to set any atomic attribute.
 A bracket atom must be used when the `element` attribute of an `Atom` makes it ineligible for implicit hydrogen counting.
 Attributes not set within the `<bracket>` production rule will leave the corresponding atomic values in their default states.

 ```
 <bracket> ::= "[" <isotope>? <symbol> <stereodescriptor>?
               <virtual_hydrogen>? <charge>? <extension>? "]"
 ```

-The value of a bracket atom's `isotope` attribute is determined by the `<isotope>` non-terminal.
+The value of a bracket atom's `isotope` attribute is determined by the optional `<isotope>` non-terminal.
 It consists of between one and three digits encoding the integers 0-999.
 Leading zeros are disregarded when assigning the value of the `isotope` attribute.
-In other words, "001" and "1" are considered equivalent expressions of the value 1.
+In other words, "007" and "7" are considered equivalent expressions of the value 7.

 ```
 <isotope> ::= <digit> <digit>? <digit>?